-The hybrid, Mentha x verticillata, is recorded occasionally in Kent: eight tetrad records in Philp (1982), nine in Philp (2010) and nine for the period 2010-16.
-Recent records include sightings close to either Mentha arvensis or Mentha aquatica, but with the other parent present in the vicinity; and also in the absence of both parents.
+The hybrid, Mentha x verticillata, is recorded occasionally in Kent: eight tetrad records in Philp (1982), nine in Philp (2010) and 13 for the period 2010-18.
+Recent records include plants growing close to either Mentha arvensis or Mentha aquatica, but with the other parent present in the vicinity; and also in the absence of both parents.
 The hybrid generally appears somewhat like very robust Mentha arvensis, with numerous whorls of flowers diminishing in size up the stem, generally without a terminal flower head; or if there is one, then it is very small.
-The hybrid usually has stamens not projecting from the flowers, and narrowly triangular calyx-teeth (cf. shallow, blunt calyx-teeth of Mentha arvensis).
+The hybrid usually has stamens not projecting from the flowers, and narrowly triangular calyxteeth (cf. the shallow, blunt calyx-teeth of Mentha arvensis).